Why Millennials Need Quarter-Life Crises

 While later life crises may be distinguished by the realization that we have failed to achieve our goals, quarter-life crises are rooted in the epiphany that we don’t have any goals, or that our goals are wildly unrealistic.
 One 23-year-old writer explains in the Telegraph,

-While later life crises typically encompass newfound anxieties aroused by the inevitability of death, quarter-life crises revolve around frustration of perceived lack of life.
+While later life crises typically encompass newfound anxieties aroused by the inevitability of death, quarter-life crises revolve around the frustration of a perceived lack of life.
 We don’t want regrets.
-A survey of 1,000 young people, for example, found that 86% of them felt pressure to succeed in their relationships, finances, and jobs before hitting 30.
+A survey of 1,000 young people, for example, found that 86 percent of them felt pressure to succeed in their relationships, finances, and jobs before hitting 30.